 "My employer supports me with a great deal of flexibility.
 When an emergency does happen, they tell me not to worry about work."

-"I applied to reduce my working hours from five to four days a week, on flexible working grounds.
-It's hard work, but does mean I can fit in appointments and care meetings on my day off."
-Telling your employer that you are a carer may not always feel like an easy step.
+Getting support Telling your employer that you are a carer may not always feel like an easy step.
 Ask your employer if they have a carers policy or other support that could help you as a carer, such as special leave.
 Some organisations provide support such as counselling services and information for carers such as advice packs.
 Trade unions can also be a good source of support.
 You may find that your colleagues are supportive, or even in similar caring situations themselves.
 As well as seeing if there is any support available to carers through your employment, you could explore the support available outside of your employment.
-This could include getting a carer's assessment to see if there is any support the local authority can offer to help you balance work and care - see page 13.
+This could include getting a carer's needs assessment to see if there is any support the local authority can offer to help you combine work and care - see page 13.
 This could also involve speaking to others who know what you are going through.
-Visit carersuk.org/localsupport to find carers' organisations and support services available for carers in your local area.
-Our online Carers UK Forum may be a good place to speak to other carers about how you are feeling - visit carersuk.org/forum To become part of this online community, please join us as a member: carersuk.org/join
+Visit carersuk.org/localsupport to find carers organisations and support services available for carers in your local area.
+Our Carers UK Forum may be a good place to speak to other carers about how you are feeling - visit carersuk.org/forum To become part of this online community - join us as a member: carersuk.org/join Carers UK runs Employers for Carers, providing advice and resources to help employers in the workplace.
+The Employers for Carers Wales Hub provides specialised support in Wales for Welsh employers.
+You could talk to your employer about joining the Employers for Carers Wales Hub - find out more at employersforcarers.org/aboutus/waleshub

-Carers UK runs Employers for Carers, providing practical advice and resources to help employers support the carers in their workforce.
-You could talk to your employer about joining Employers for Carers - find out more at employersforcarers.org 39 Scott's story Working carer Scott Corley's daughter, Amber, has cystic fibrosis.
+Scott's story Working carer Scott Corley's daughter, Amber, has cystic fibrosis.
 He shares his experience of the importance of having an employer who is supportive of carers.
 When Amber was born I saw myself as a father, but after her cystic fibrosis diagnosis a thought jumped into my head, 'I'll have to give up work.'
 That thought petrified me and that was when I realised I was a carer as well as a father.
 Now Amber's 12 years old and my wife, Louise, and I care for her together.
 I work as a service improvement partner for the Financial Ombudsman Service.
 My wife also works part-time for the same organisation.
 It's a balancing act.
 At work we try to help our managers understand our situation when we think Amber's health is deteriorating.
 If I say to my manager, 'Amber has a cough' they need to understand that's not just a normal cough and might be the start of something more serious, which might involve me being away from the office.